safeledger logo

 In short, trademark registration in the UAE is not just a legal formality.
 It’s a strategic step to protect your brand, build credibility, and strengthen your business in one of the world’s fastest-growing markets.

-The trademark registration fees in the UAE in 2026 start from around AED 6,500 per class for standard government fees.
+The trademark registration fees in UAE in 2026 start from around AED 6,500 per class for standard government fees.
 When you include professional services, translations, and optional fast-track processing, total expenses can reach AED 12,000 or more.

 Here’s a clear breakdown of trademark registration costs in the UAE: